-I Net Carrying

-Fair alue Amount
+Fair Value Net Carrying Amount

 Due within one year \$ 5,002 \$ 5,019

 Due after one year through five years 603 607

 \$ 5,605 \$ 5,626

-We have determined that the unrealized losses are deemed to be temporary as of December 31, 2019.
-We believe that the unrealized losses generally are the result of increases in the risk premiums required by market participants rather than an adverse change in cash flows for a fundamental weakness in the credit quality of the issuer or underlying assets.
-We have the ability and intent to hold these investments until a recovery of fair value, which may be maturity.
-We do not consider the investment in corporate bonds to be other-than-temporarily impaired at December 31, 2019.
+The Company determined that the unrealized gains and (losses) are deemed to be temporary as of December 31, 2020.
+Unrealized gains and (losses) generally are the result of increases in the risk premiums required by market participants rather than an adverse change in cash flows for a fundamental weakness in the credit quality of the issuer or underlying assets.
+The Company has the ability and intent to hold these investments until maturity.
+The Company does not consider the investment in marketable securities to be other-than-temporarily impaired at December 31, 2020.